What Do Forest Fire Fighting and Prevention Supervisor Do?

-Forest Fire Fighting & Prevention Supervisor Employment Estimates
+What Kind of Forest Fire Fighting & Prevention Supervisor Job Opportunities Are There?

-In 2016, there was an estimated number of 59,100 jobs in the United States for Forest Fire Fighting and Prevention Supervisor.
+In the United States, there were 59,100 jobs for Forest Fire Fighting and Prevention Supervisor in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Forest Fire Fighting and Prevention Supervisor by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Forest Fire Fighting & Prevention Supervisor are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Montana.
 These states have the worst job growth for this type of profession.

-Forest Fire Fighting & Prevention Supervisor Average Salary
+What is the Average Salary of a Forest Fire Fighting & Prevention Supervisor

 Forest Fire Fighting and Prevention Supervisors who work in California, New Jersey, or New York, make the highest salaries.